 Deluxe Motherboard

 Everything on your computer plugs into the mainboard in one way or another, knowing them is important so you when you buy your mainboard, you don't buy more components than it can handle.
+If you need some help identifying the connections on the motherboard, this motherboard diagram will help.

 When looking at any component, it will tell you which connector it needs.
 Occasionally the interface is hidden in the part number.